 - likeable characters and good banter

-- very good voice acting, though admittedly Josh is my favourite.
+- good voice acting.
+Josh is my favourite.

-- bonus: it caters to my romantic side, especially one of the endings – glad for that.
-Really loved the story, though there could have been one more type of ending.
+- bonus: it caters to my romantic side, especially one of the endings, but there could have been one more type of ending.

-- The island is beautiful and lovely but textures/art could use more polish.
-However, for me, the story makes up for it, I didn’t even notice them after I got totally pulled into Riley and Josh’s world.
-I also really love the “visions” Riley has, that recreate the past and important moments – very nice
+- The island is lovely but textures/art could use more polish.
+However, for me, the story makes up for it, I didn’t even notice them after I got pulled into Riley and Josh’s world.

 - Story-driven rather than quest driven but it would have been fun to have sidequests for other, unexpected ghosts.